-Lost and found articles may be claimed or turned in to Campus Security in Wallace Hall, the Business Office or the Information Desk also in Wallace Hall, or the Dean of Student Affairs Office in Lurleen B. Wallace Hall, all at the Enterprise Campus; the Director of Technical Education of the Aviation Campus at Ozark in Steagall Hall; the Director of Instruction/Special Projects at the Fort Rucker Site; or the main office in the Aviation Center at Mobile.
+Lost and found articles may be claimed or turned in to Campus Security in Wallace Hall, the Business Office or the Information Desk in Wallace Hall, or the Dean of Student Affairs Office in Lurleen B. Wallace Hall, all at the Enterprise Campus, the Director of Technical Education of the Aviation Campus at Ozark in Steagall Hall, the Director of Instruction/Special Projects at the Fort Rucker Site, the main office in the Aviation Center at Mobile, or the directors at the aviation facilities.

-XXXVI.
+XXXII.
 STUDENT HEALTH SERVICES